-With more than 40 years of working closely together, NOAA and NASA continue this successful partnership with the first next-generation polar-orbiting satellite launched in October 2011: NOAA/NASA Suomi National Polar-orbiting Partnership (SNPP).
-Building on the success of SNPP, NOAA and NASA are on track for the launch of the second satellite in the JPSS Program in early 2017, called JPSS-1.
+With more than 40 years of working closely together, NOAA and NASA continue this successful partnership with the first next-generation polar-orbiting satellite launched on October 28, 2011: NOAA/NASA Suomi National Polar-orbiting Partnership.
+Building on the success of Suomi NPP, NOAA and NASA are on track, on budget, and on schedule for the launch of the second satellite in the JPSS program in early 2017, called JPSS-1.

-The JPSS Program is truly a system, including a series of advanced spacecraft, three satellites, five highly-sensitive instruments and a versatile ground system that does the following: (1) controls the spacecraft; (2) ingests and processes the data; (3) provides information to users around the globe- like NOAA's National Weather Service and NOAA's National Hurricane Center.
+The JPSS program is truly a system, including a series of advanced spacecraft, three satellites with five highly-sensitive instruments and a versatile ground system that controls the spacecraft, ingests and processes the data, and provides information to users around the globe like NOAA's National Weather Service and NOAA's National Hurricane Center.